Zum Hauptinhalt springen

 NIS-2: What Does This Mean for IT Service Providers?

-The NIS-2 Directive has been in force since December 6, 2025 and affects around 29,500 companies in Germany directly (BSI).
-IT service providers are often not directly affected by the directive, but are strongly indirectly affected:
+The NIS-2 Directive has applied since December 6, 2025 and reaches around 29,500 companies in Germany directly (BSI).
+Most IT service providers are not on that list themselves, yet the directive still lands on them through the back door of the supply chain:

 • Supply chain requirements: NIS-2-affected clients must ensure cyber security throughout their entire supply chain.
 This directly affects their IT service providers.